 - Basis schedule, capital accounts and at-risk amounts

 - Oil and gas items

-The panelist will review these and other critical topics:
+The panel will review these and other critical topics:

 - Understanding K-1 footnotes to determine items such as passive vs. non-passive income, as well as dispositions